Inside Mets' Francisco Lindor's series-clinching grand slam: 'A swing of a lifetime'

 The series-cliching grand slam — a true fairytale moment for Queens — also served as a metaphor for all that Lindor means to this Mets organization.

 "I want to win it all.
 I want to win it all," Lindor said.
-"And ours will be a team that will forever be remembered.
-This will be a team that comes every 10 years and eats for free everywhere they go.
+"And then this will be a team that [will] forever be remembered.
+That we'll be a team that comes every 10 years and eats for free everywhere they go.
 And I want to do that.
 I want to do that.
-But the job is not done."
+The job is not done."

 Mets president of baseball operations David Stearns, eyes red from champagne and hysteria, said anyone who's watched Lindor step up in clutch situations this year had a feeling he would be the one to deliver the big hit in a tight Game 4 of the NLDS.